 Consider Your Timing

-Every market is a little different but there are some things that are pretty consistent.
+Every market is a little different, but some things are pretty consistent.
 People like to buy homes in warmer weather.
-If you are planning on selling in January, keep in mind that it might be more difficult to get people looking at your house if you are in a colder weather climate.
+If you are planning on selling in January, keep in mind that it might be harder to get people looking at your house if you are in a colder weather climate.

 The best time to sell a home is typically Spring.
-If you looked at a calender most sales nationally occur in the months of April, May and June.
-If timing is not an issue you may want to think about putting your home up for sale just before the Spring season hits especially if inventory is low.
+If you looked at a calendar most sales, nationally occur in the months of April, May, and June.
+If timing is not an issue, you may want to think about putting your home up for sale just before the Spring season hits especially if inventory is low.

 Get The Word Out

-Marketing a home is about more than putting a sign up in the yard.
-You need to advertise the sale in multiple places and most importantly, let everyone know you are selling.
-You are not a real estate agent, so you do not have an established network of contacts to spread the news.
-This means you will need to talk to any groups you are a part of, put it up on social media and mention it any way you can think of.
+Without taking advantage of a Realtor’s network, you will need to talk to any groups you are a part of, put it up on social media and mention it any way you can think of.
 You never know where the buyer will come from.

-While the multiple listing service is the starting point for the passing on real estate data it is where it ends up that really matters.
-A for sale by owner is not afforded the luxury of seeing their home in the most visible online real estate portals such as Realtor.com, RE/MAX.com and many others.
+While the multiple listing service is the starting point for the passing of real estate data, it is where it ends up that matters.
+A for sale by owner is not afforded the luxury of seeing their home in the most visible online real estate portals such as Realtor.com, RE/MAX.com, and many others.

 Show The Home

-What I have heard from numerous buyers over the years is how difficult it can be at times to actually schedule a showing and see a for sale by owner property.
-If you are a FSBO every showing you miss is a lost opportunity.
-You need to make sure you can be around to accommodate a buyers schedule NOT yours!
+What I have heard from numerous buyers over the years is how difficult it can be at times to schedule a showing and see a for sale by owner property.
+If you are a FSBO, every viewing you miss is a lost opportunity.
+You need to make sure you can be around to accommodate a buyer’s schedule NOT yours!

 Financing and Closing

 Not all buyers will be prepared and have done what they need to in preparing to buy a home.
-In the case of a for sale by owner you need to take on this responsibility yourself.
-As such you need to make dam sure the buyer can afford to buy your home.
-This is especially true if you have already gone out and bought another property.
+In the case of a for sale by owner, you need to take on this responsibility yourself.
+As such you need to make damn sure the buyer can afford to buy your home.
+Qualifying a buyer is even more critical if you have already gone out and bought another property.

 One tip is to make sure that the buyer is pre-approved for a mortgage.
 There is a fairly decent chance that you are presented with a pre-qualification letter instead.
-This is not worth the paper it is written on in determining whether the buyer will get the loan.
-The difference between a pre-approval and prequalification is huge.
-This can not be emphasized enough.
+A pre-qualification letter is not worth the paper it is written on in determining whether the buyer will get the loan.
+The difference between a pre-approval and pre-qualification is huge.
+Proper qualifications can not be emphasized enough.

-If the buyer comes unprepared without a pre-approval letter in hand it would be beneficial for you to have a mortgage broker in place that you can refer them to for verification of their finances.
+If the buyer comes unprepared without a pre-approval letter in hand, it would be beneficial for you to have a mortgage broker in place that you can refer them to for verification of their finances.

 Thoughts on Why For Sale By Owners Fail